codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 >These tokens are personal access tokens, specific to each user.
 As such, the user can use the same personal access token for multiple runtimes.

 >TIP:
 Git credentials are synced to the Shared Configuration Repository defined during installation.
-If you change your Git credentials, they must match that of the Shared repo.
-For example, if the Shared repo is defined as `http://github.com/my-org/isc.git` and the Git provider is defined  `bitbucket`, the update will fail.
+If you change your Git credentials, the Git account must match that of the Shared repo.
+For example, if the Shared repo is defined as `http://github.com/my-org/isc.git` and the Git provider is defined  as `bitbucket`, the update will fail.

 **When to update**
 If your Git token is valid, you can update it at any time by deleting the existing token and replacing it with a new token.

 Otherwise, you have to update Git tokens in the following situations:
-* **Complete Installation** status in Sync column for Runtime
+* **Complete Installation** status displayed in Sync column for Runtime
   You have installed the Runtime but need to update the Git credentials to complete the installation.
 * Invalid, revoked, or expired tokens
   Codefresh automatically flags Runtimes with such tokens.
 It is mandatory to update the Git tokens to continue working with the platform.

-**How to update**
+**Update methods**
 The methods for updating any Git token are the same regardless of the reason for the update:
 * OAuth2 authorization, if your admin has registered an OAuth Application for Codefresh.
 * Git access token authentication, by generating a personal access token in your Git provider account with the correct scopes.